padoa/angular_esbuild_example/README.md

 # AngularEsbuildExample

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.
 It is a reproduction project for an issue occurring since the default angular builder is esbuild.
-The provider name is obfuscated in the stacktrace when a provider is injected by a component but not provided.
+The provider name is obfuscated in the stacktrace when a provider is injected by a component but not provided. (see the following issue: https://github.com/angular/angular-cli/issues/27919)

 ## Development server